-In year two, students will attend on a part-time basis for approximately 30 weeks, in addition, students will attend blocked week-long sessions at intervals.
+Students will attend on a part-time basis for approximately 30 weeks, in addition, students will attend blocked week-long sessions at intervals.
 Normally students will attend for a minimum 6 hours per week.
 The course includes; evening attendance, weekend sessions and daytime blocks at Easter.